kevinswiber/NRack/README.md

 }
 ```

-Check out NRack.Example and NRack.Tests for more info.
+Check out NRack.Example and NRack.Specs for more info.

 Setup
 -----